spjuhel/BoARIO/README.rst

 #######
-ARIO³
+BoARIO
 #######

-ARIO³ : Adaptative Regional Input Output Object-Oriented in python.
+BoARIO : Adaptative Regional Input Output python.

-What is ARIO³ ?
+What is BoARIO ?
 =================

-ARIO³, is an object-oriented python implementation project of the Adaptative Regional Input Output (ARIO) model [`Hallegatte 2013`_].
+BoARIO, is a python implementation project of the Adaptative Regional Input Output (ARIO) model [`Hallegatte 2013`_].

 Its objectives are to give an accessible and inter-operable implementation of ARIO, as well as tools to visualize and analyze simulation outputs and to evaluate the effects of many parameters of the model.